 • Nonmotorized Count Program: In May 2015, the Commission was selected as one of ten metropolitan planning organizations (MPOs) around the nation to participate in the Federal Highway Administration (FHWA) Bicycle-Pedestrian Count Technology Pilot Project.
 Since the pilot project concluded, Commission staff have continued collecting count data primarily on the long-distance off-street paths in the Region.
 The regional count program currently consists of short-term two-week counts that are conducted between March and November each year.
-There are over 50 locations that are counted on the regional off-street path system.
+There are over 60 locations that are counted on the regional off-street path system.
 Count data summary reports are provided to the individual local government agencies that own and manage the respective trails and through the Commission's website.

-Other entities in the Region also manage nonmotorized count programs-Including Milwaukee County, Ozaukee County, the City of Milwaukee, and the Wisconsin Department of Transportation (WisDOT).
+Other entities in the Region also manage nonmotorized count programs-Including Milwaukee County, Ozaukee County, the City of Milwaukee, the Wisconsin Department of Natural Resources, and the Wisconsin Department of Transportation (WisDOT).
 Commission staff coordinates with these local agencies to develop annual count schedules and to share count data.
 A standing committee organized through the Milwaukee County Trails Council provides further opportunity for the representatives from each of these agencies to discuss their count programs and to develop counting strategies that benefit the entire Region.

-Climate Reduction Planning Grant: The Commission, in close coordination with the City of Milwaukee's Environmental Collaboration Office (ECO), received a \$1 million non-competitive planning grant through the U.S. Environmental Protection Agency's Climate Pollution Reduction Grant (CPRG) program.
-The grant provides funding for a climate plan covering the Milwaukee Metropolitan Statistical Area (MSA), including the counties of Milwaukee, Ozaukee, Washington, and Waukesha.
-In addition to developing a climate action plan, this grant will support efforts to develop and implement greenhouse gas (GHG) reduction strategies, with an emphasis on accelerating environmental justice efforts in communities overburdened by pollution.
-A climate action plan funded under this program will position government agencies in the four-county Milwaukee metro area, including Milwaukee County, to compete for future Federal funding to implement projects related to reducing GHGs and other harmful air pollutants.
-Staff from Milwaukee County are participants in the coordinating workgroup, which will oversee the project.
+Climate Pollution Reduction Planning Grant: The Commission, in close coordination with the City of Milwaukee's Environmental Collaboration Office (ECO), received a \$1 million non-competitive planning grant through the U.S. Environmental Protection Agency's Climate Pollution Reduction Grant (CPRG) program.
+The grant provides funding for a climate pollution reduction plan covering the Milwaukee Metropolitan Statistical Area (MSA), including Milwaukee, Ozaukee, Washington, and Waukesha Counties.
+In addition to developing a climate pollution reduction plan, this grant will support efforts to develop and implement greenhouse gas (GHG) reduction strategies, with an emphasis on communities overburdened by pollution.
+A climate pollution reduction plan funded under this program will position government agencies in the four-county Milwaukee metro area, including Milwaukee County, to compete for future Federal funding to implement projects related to reducing GHGs and other harmful air pollutants.
+Staff from Milwaukee County are participants in the coordinating workgroup, which oversees the project.
 The Metropolitan Milwaukee Priority Pollution Reduction Action Plan was submitted to the U.S. EPA on February 28, 2024, which includes six priority strategies that can achieve significant GHG reductions.
 These strategies are based on Milwaukee's Climate and Equity Plan and were developed with stakeholder input and outreach to counties and municipalities within the Milwaukee MSA.
-The next phase will include additional outreach and analysis, concluding with a Comprehensive Plan, which will be completed in 2025.
+In 2025, staff met with the Milwaukee County Office of Sustainability to review the draft Milwaukee County emission inventory, draft strategies, and share updates.
+In addition, staff provided a status update to the City-County Advisory Board on Climate and Economic Equity in July 2025 and shared the online survey.
+The Comprehensive Pollution Reduction Action Plan is anticipated to be completed by the end of 2025.